aman-09/devgraph-copilot/docs/project-overview-and-plan.md

 ## 1. What this project is

 DevGraph Copilot is a small agentic assistant to help understand code and project context.
-It exposes a FastAPI endpoint that sends user questions into a LangGraph workflow, which then uses a RAG pipeline (on local embeddings) and an optional LLM to produce answers.[web:221][web:236]
+It exposes a FastAPI endpoint that sends user questions into a LangGraph workflow, which then uses a RAG pipeline (on local embeddings) and an optional LLM to produce answers.

-The goal is to be **interview-friendly**: the project is small enough to explain in a few minutes but rich enough to show real agentic patterns (planner, RAG, future tools/MCP).[web:258]
+The goal is to be **interview-friendly**: the project is small enough to explain in a few minutes but rich enough to show real agentic patterns (planner, RAG, future tools/MCP).

 ## 2. Why this project exists